 If you choose to co-sleep with your baby short term, plan to transition to the crib between three and six months when an established bedtime routine becomes so essential.
-During the months that you are co-sleeping, have the baby nap in her crib, co-sleeper or bassinet consistently to make the transition to crib smoother.
+During the months that you are co-sleeping, have the baby nap in her crib, co-sleeper, or bassinet (but not swing or bouncer) consistently to make the transition to crib smoother.

 How Should I End Co-Sleeping?

 When you do move a child out of your bed, you must be completely consistent.
 Consider spending a week or two getting her accustomed to napping in her own crib or bed during the day, before you make the nighttime transition.